-With respect to the Recurrent Natural Resources Fund, for the fiscal year ended October 31, 2017, the aggregate fee paid to the Advisor was 0.00% of the Fund's average daily net assets.
-The Recurrent MLP & Infrastructure Fund did not commence operations during the fiscal year ended October 31, 2017.
-In addition to investment advisory fees, each Fund pays other expenses including costs incurred in connection with the maintenance of its securities law registration, printing and mailing prospectuses and Statements of Additional Information to shareholders, certain financial accounting services, taxes or governmental fees, custodial, transfer and shareholder servicing agent costs, expenses of outside counsel and independent accountants, preparation of shareholder reports and expenses of trustee and shareholders meetings.
+In addition to investment advisory fees, the Fund pays other expenses including costs incurred in connection with the maintenance of its securities law registration, printing and mailing prospectuses and Statements of Additional Information to shareholders, certain financial accounting services, taxes or governmental fees, custodial, transfer and shareholder servicing agent costs, expenses of outside counsel and independent accountants, preparation of shareholder reports and expenses of trustee and shareholders meetings.
+For the fiscal year ended October 31, 2018, the aggregate fee paid to the Adviser was 0.00% of the Fund's average daily net assets.

-The Advisor has contractually agreed to reduce each Fund's fees and/or to make payments to limit Fund expenses until at least March 1, 2019 so that the total annual operating expenses (exclusive of any front-end or contingent deferred loads; brokerage fees and commissions; acquired fund fees and expenses; borrowing costs, such as interest and dividend expenses on securities sold short; taxes; and extraordinary expenses, such as litigation expenses) of each Fund do not exceed the following expense ratios:
+The Advisor has contractually agreed to reduce the Fund's fees and/or to make payments to limit Fund expenses until at least March 1, 2020 so that the total annual operating expenses (exclusive of any front-end or contingent deferred loads; brokerage fees and commissions; acquired fund fees and expenses; borrowing costs, such as interest and dividend expenses on securities sold short; taxes; and extraordinary expenses, such as litigation expenses) of the Fund do not exceed the following expense ratios:

-Fund Class I

-Recurrent Natural Resources Fund 1.25%

-Recurrent MLP & Infrastructure Fund 1.25%
+Fund Class I Recurrent MLP & Infrastructure Fund 1.25%

-Waivers and expense payments may be recouped by the Advisor from the Funds, to the extent that overall expenses fall below specified limits, within three years of when the amounts were waived or reimbursed.
+Waivers and expense payments may be recouped by the Advisor from the Fund, to the extent that overall expenses fall below specified limits, within three years of when the amounts were waived or reimbursed.

-A discussion regarding the basis for the Board of Trustees' approval of the investment advisory agreement with respect to the Recurrent Natural Resources Fund is available in the Fund's October 31, 2017 annual shareholder report.
-A discussion regarding the basis for the Board of Trustees' approval of the investment advisory agreement with respect to the Recurrent MLP & Infrastructure Fund will be available in the Fund's first semi-annual or annual shareholder report.
+A discussion regarding the basis for the Board of Trustees' approval of the investment advisory agreement with respect to the Recurrent MLP & Infrastructure Fund is available in the Fund's April 30, 2018 semi-annual shareholder report.